Paullllllllllllllllll/ChronoDownloader/README.md

 Fuzzy Matching:

 The tool uses token-set ratio matching to handle minor spelling variations, different word orders, punctuation differences, and subtitle variations.
 Scoring combines title similarity, creator similarity (weighted), and quality signals (IIIF availability, item URL).
+The min_title_score threshold is configurable and can be adjusted based on your collection: use lower values (50-60) for multilingual or historical collections with variant spellings, and higher values (70-85) for modern English-language collections where exact matching is expected.

 ### 6. Naming Conventions